The eternal question: can you substitute split peas for lentils?

 - Third, cook them as you would lentils.
-Split peas take longer than lentils to cook—about twice as long—so make sure you’re prepared with enough time on your hands or a pressure cooker to get the job done quickly.
+Split peas take longer than lentils to cook—about twice as long—so make sure you’re prepared with enough time on your hands or a pressure cooker (see also these Cuisinart pressure cooker recipes) to get the job done quickly.

 And there you have it!

 Now you’re all set to substitute split peas for lentils in any dish that requires it!